TheOfficialPeter/PetShelterMSSQL/README.md

 # SQL

-These are my project files that I made during my time at university.
+These are my project files of projects that I made during my time at university.